Cwarburg/Enron-network-analysis/index.md

 Another factor to consider is that TextBlobs sentiment polarity score uses a general-purpose sentiment dictionary that isnt necessarily tuned for corporate jargon.
 Words like “restructuring” or “liability” may get neutral or lightly scored values, even when they carry heavy negative connotations in an earnings call or legal context.
 TextBlob also treats each word independently and averages them, so it wont cacth irony or the subtle framing, top executives use to soften bad news.
 Furthermore if an email is just “Approved.” or a long, detailed memo, its overall score tends to stay neutral, so any urgent words hidden in the middle can go unnoticed.

-## Hub-Specific Keywords
+# TF-IDF Analysis

-Below are the top 10 distinctive terms for each of our top-10 “hub” executives, extracted via TF–IDF (common corporate boilerplate and names removed):
+In this section, we surface each executive’s most distinctive vocabulary using TF–IDF (Term Frequency–Inverse Document Frequency).
+TF–IDF highlights words that appear frequently in one person’s emails but are rare across the broader group, revealing the topics each hub truly focuses on whether that’s regulatory affairs, power trading, or pipeline tariffs.
+By comparing these keyword profiles, we gain a clearer view of who drives what conversations within Enron’s leadership network.

-## TF-IDF Terms for Top 10 Hubs
+## TF-IDF Keywords for Top 10 Hubs

-Below are the top 10 distinctive terms and the primary role of each of our top-10 “hub” executives:
+Below are the top 10 distinctive terms and the primary role of each of our top-10 hub executives.
+Common stopwords, personal names, and email artifacts have been removed to focus on their core business topics:

 <table style="width:100%; border-collapse: collapse; margin-bottom: 2rem;">